Notargets/gocfd/documentation/kernel_program_design.md

 where: Kglobal = Npart × K (approximately)
 ```

+Partitioning is performed using METIS or similar graph partitioning libraries to ensure:
+- **Load balance**: Each partition has approximately equal elements
+- **Minimal edge cuts**: Reduced inter-partition communication
+- **Partition count**: Chosen to match target hardware parallelism

 ### Parallel Execution

-All partitions execute simultaneously:
+All partitions execute simultaneously on available hardware:
 - **GPU**: Each partition runs on a separate CUDA block / OpenCL work-group
-- **CPU**: Each partition runs on a separate thread
+- **CPU**: Each partition runs on a separate OpenMP thread
 - **Vectorization**: Within each partition, operations are vectorized over elements

+The partition count is configured to match the target hardware:
+- **GPU**: Npart ≈ number of streaming multiprocessors (40-128)
+- **CPU**: Npart ≈ number of CPU threads (16-128)
+- **METIS partitioning**: Ensures equal load regardless of partition count

 ### OCCA Kernel Structure